-- Application to appoint a receiver over partnership assets.
-Junior Counsel.
+- Junior counsel in application to appoint a receiver over partnership assets.
+Resolved.

+- SERE v HSE IEHC 63 – Counsel for the HSE in this Commercial Court procurement challenge to a tender competition concerning the supply of air ambulance services.
+Under appeal.
 Reported here.

-- Junior Counsel for the respondent in this Commercial Court procurement challenge to a tender concerning the supply of air ambulance services.

 - Regular applications on behalf of a leading Irish bank for ad litem grants in the High Court Non-Contentious Probate List

 - Junior counsel (for both plaintiff and estate) in a number of applications (Circuit Court and High Court) pursuant to s.
 117 of the Succession Act 1965